devinkr/js-dom/readme.md

 ![](http://www.dege.ukfsn.org/dom/dom.gif)

-## JQuery Basics
+## JQuery Basics (5 minutes)

 Understanding the DOM is central to working in Javascript.
 Essentially, Javascript uses the DOM to create dynamic HTML.[ This includes](hhttp://www.w3schools.com/js/js_htmldom.asp) adding new HTML elements and attributes, changing CSS styles in a page and removing existing elements and attributes.

 JQuery is a Javascript library that is intended to make it easier to use Javascript on your website.
 It's known as the "write less, do more" library.
 One of its main features is that it makes DOM traversal--that is, finding HTML elements based on its relationships to other elements--and DOM manipulation much more simple.
 Another major benefit is that it enables you to write code that behaves the same across different browsers and browser versions.

-After working with CSS, you'll find jQuery a friendly way to dive into interactive development because it also emphasizes the use of selectors.
+After working with CSS, you'll find jQuery a friendly way to dive into interactive development because it also emphasizes the use of selecting elements so you can do stuff to them.

+It's also important to note that jQuery IS Javascript so it's not accurate to say, if you're so inclined, that 'jQuery is better than Javascript.'
+You can distinguish the traditional style by calling it vanilla Javascript.

 ## We Do: Set up environment (5 minutes)